Generalized Second Order Value Iteration in Markov Decision Processes

 \section{Experiments}

-In this section, we describe the experimental results of our SOVI algorithm.
-For this purpose, we use python MDP toolbox \cite{pymdp} for generating the MDP and computing value iteration.
-We generate $100$ independent MDPs each with $10$ states, $5$ actions and we set the discount factor to be $0.9$ in each case.
-We run both the standard value iteration and SOVI algorithm for $50$ iterations.
-The initial Q-values of the algorithms are assigned random integers between 10 and 20 (which are far away from the optimal value function).
-We consider average error to be the criterion for comparison between SOVI and standard Value Iteration (VI) algorithm.
-Average error at iteration $i$, denoted $E(i)$, is calculated as follows.
-For each of $100$ runs, we collect the max-norm difference between the optimal value function and the value function at iteration $i$ and then take the average over these runs.
+In this section, we describe the experimental results of our proposed G-SOVI algorithm and compare the same with standard SOVI and value iteration.
+For this purpose, we use python MDP toolbox \cite{pymdp} for generating the MDP and implementing standard value iteration \footnote{The code for our experiments is available at: \url{https://github.com/raghudiddigi/G-SOVI}}.
+The generated MDPs satisfy $p(i|i,a) > 0, ~ \forall i,a$ in order to ensure that $w^* >1$.
+We consider the error as defined below to be the metric for comparison between algorithms.
+Error for a given algorithm at iteration $i$, denoted $E(i)$, is calculated as follows.
+We collect the max-norm difference between the optimal value function and the value function estimate at iteration $i$.
 That is,

-where $V_k^*$ is the optimal value function of the MDP $k$ and $Q_{k}^i(.,.)$ is the Q-value function of MDP $k$ at iteration $i$.
-Recall that the SOVI with a fixed $N$ gives a near-optimal value function.
-The advantage of using SOVI is that the Q-value iterates converge to the near-optimal Q-values rapidly.
-This can be observed in Figure \ref{exp-fig} where we compare the performance of standard VI and SOVI with values of $N = 5,10,15,20,30,35$.
-The code for our experiments is available at the anonymous link: \url{https://github.com/second-order-value-iteration/SOVI.git}.